 How Long Can I Keep Fresh Juice In A Fridge?

-I have already mentioned some information about keeping fresh juice in a fridge, but I will tell you more about how to make it last longer when stored in a fridge.
+I have already mentioned some information about keeping fresh juice in a fridge, but I will tell you more about how to make it last longer when stored in a fridge, regardless of what refrigerator type.

 The same goes for juices that you can buy at the store.
 They might taste nice, but they are not nearly as good for you and your health as fresh juice.
 From better digestion to having more energy, getting more antioxidants, and even losing weight – these are only some of the things that fresh juice can help you with.